See which schools offer LPN programs in Arkansas

 Jobs in nursing are almost always in demand.
-This is thanks to the steady increase in retirees, and the fact that a certain percentage of the population is always sick.
+This is thanks to the steady increase in retirees, as well as the fact that a certain percentage of the population is always ill.
 Licensed practical nurses, also known as vocational nurses, satisfy a variety of roles that are too commonplace for a doctor’s attention, and working with an LPN is much cheaper and more practical than paying a doctor to stay for an hour or more.
-Nursing is a viable field of business for the average person, because it often requires no more than a 2-year degree and there are so many career options.
-Hospitals, nursing homes, and care centers all hire qualified practical nurses, and even in this economy there is often a shortage in the local labor market.
+Nursing is a viable field of business for the average person, as it often requires no more than a 2-year degree and offers numerous career options.
+Hospitals, nursing homes, and care centers all hire qualified practical nurses, and even in this economy, there is often a shortage in the local labor market.

-Arkansas is not the most populous state, and in fact parts of it are still underdeveloped and impoverished.
+Arkansas is not the most populous state, and in fact, parts of it are still underdeveloped and impoverished.
 There is presently stiffer competition in Arkansas for potential nurses, and the outlook may become even more competitive if the social security budget gets cut.
-The minimum education requirement at most institutions is a 2-year degree, but most practical nursing programs only take one year to complete.
+The minimum education requirement at most institutions is a 2-year degree; however, most practical nursing programs can be completed in just one year.
 LPN careers afford similar (if not better) salaries and benefits than most career positions that can be obtained using an Associate’s degree.

-Generally speaking, the more education and credentials that a nurse enjoys, the easier it is to find a job.
-Experience is also a factor, and it may be that a hospital prefers a community college graduate with 10 years of experience over a university graduate with no experience outside internship.
+Generally speaking, the more education and credentials that a nurse has, the easier it is to find a job.
+Experience is also a factor, and it may be that a hospital prefers a community college graduate with 10 years of experience over a university graduate with no experience outside of an internship.
 That being said, attending a university usually provides greater advantages when all other aspects are equal.
 It is possible to meet other students and teachers, and generally become acquainted with the future of the industry.
-These contacts are valuable for a person’s professional future, and might even translate into better jobs.
-There are many career and education advancement programs for LPNs seeking to take their careers one step further.
+These contacts are valuable for a person’s professional future and may even translate into better job opportunities.
+There are numerous career and education advancement programs available for LPNs seeking to advance their careers.

 Batesville Arkansas LPN Schools